patrick-llgc/Learning-Deep-Learning/README.md

 This repository contains my paper reading notes on deep learning and machine learning.
 It is inspired by [Denny Britz](https://github.com/dennybritz/deeplearning-papernotes) and [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes).
 A minimalistic webpage generated with Github io can be found [here](https://patrick-llgc.github.io/Learning-Deep-Learning/).

 ## About me
 My name is [Patrick Langechuan Liu](https://www.linkedin.com/in/patrick-llgc/).
 After about a decade of education and research in physics, I found my passion in deep learning and autonomous driving.
-Currently I am leading the development of perception features at [Xpeng Motors](https://en.xiaopeng.com/), a fast growing autonomous driving company.

 ## What to read
 If you are new to deep learning in computer vision and don't know where to start, I suggest you spend your first month or so dive deep into [this list of papers](start/first_cnn_papers.md).
 I did so ([see my notes](start/first_cnn_papers_notes.md)) and it served me well.

 Here is [a list of trustworthy sources of papers](trusty.md) in case I ran out of papers to read.

 ## My review posts by topics
 I regularly update [my blog in Toward Data Science](https://medium.com/@patrickllgc).